 The 3rd XI won the Surrey Lower Junior Cup in 2004/05, the club’s first ever Surrey Cup and the 1st XI secured the Surrey Intermediate Cup for the first time in 2017/18..

 In 2008/09 the Ruts joined the newly formed Surrey Elite League, with the 2nd XI & 3rd XI competing in the Kingston & District league.
-In time for the 2010/11 all three Saturday teams returned to the Surrey South Eastern Combination League where they currently remain.
-Pleasingly, following quite a few barren seasons, the 1st XI recently secured back to back Intermediate Division One titles and they are currently trying to find a way of progressing back to the Elite League once again.
+In time for the 2010/11 all three Saturday teams returned to the Surrey South Eastern Combination League where they currently remain, although pleasingly, following quite a few barren seasons, more recently the 1st XI impressively secured 3 consecutive Intermediate Division One Titles in 2016/17, 2017/18 and again in 2018/19.

 In time for the 2016/17 Season our 4th XI reformed after a 15 season absence and under the guidance of Graham ‘Boo-Boo’ Larcombe they duly gained the Runners Up Spot in the KDFL Division Two.

-Much of our success can be attributed to Life President and former-player Gavin Lennard, an instrumental figure at the club from the beginning who set a record by winning the Secretary of the Year award five times in 12 years.
+Much of our success can be attributed to Hon.
+Life President and former-player Gavin Lennard, an instrumental figure at the club from the beginning who set a record by winning the Secretary of the Year award 5 times in 12 years.

 Another special mention must also be made of Graham Clayton who has served and held virtually every Committee position during our 29 seasons to date, highlighting his commitment and dedication to the cause.

 In more recent times Daniel Poulter, Iain Higgins and Graham Winter have performed sterling work to help steer the good ship ORAFC in challenging waters and alongside the long term club stalwarts Gavin Lennard and Graham Clayton the current committee is aiming to guide the club back to success.
-A special mention also to Lee Caffell, who has diligently run and arranged everything for our successful Veterans team for over a decade.
+A special mention also to Lee Caffell, who has diligently ran and arranged everything for our successful Veterans team for over a decade.